Internal family systems therapy (IFS)

 Counselling Directory Content Team

-Internal family systems therapy (or IFS therapy) acknowledges that we have different 'parts' within us and that we each have a core 'Self' that is calm and compassionate.
-The aim of this approach is to help you access this by disentangling yourself from other parts that may be behaving in an unhelpful way.
+Internal family systems therapy, also called IFS therapy, acknowledges that we have different “parts” within us and that we each have a core “Self” that is calm and compassionate.
+The aim of this approach is to help you reconnect with this Self by disentangling from parts that may be behaving in unhelpful ways.

-Taking the idea behind family/systemic therapy and applying it to you as an individual, internal family systems therapy helps you explore your rich inner world to gain more insight and ultimately discover the ‘you’ beneath it all.
-We’ll explore the therapy in more depth, including what it can help with and what you can expect when working with an IFS therapist.
+IFS therapy encourages you to explore your inner world to better understand your thoughts, emotions and behaviours, helping you gain insight into yourself and your experiences.
+Here, we explore the therapy in more depth, including what it can help with and what you can expect when working with an IFS therapist.

 What is IFS therapy?